Skip to main content

 To get there quickly:

 • Let delivery tools do delivery.
-Keep Jira, Asana, and similar tools as your system of record for task execution.
-Use In Parallel for execution reality: what matters, what changed, who's accountable.
+Keep Jira, Asana, and similar tools as the system of record for task execution.

 Related